D'Agapeyeff cipher: Use of Polybius square methods in Codes and Ciphers

 The structure of the D'Agapeyeff Cipher has similarities to the Polybius square, which the author used as examples in his book.
 He explicitly solves an example of a Polybius square based cipher from a friend in his cryptanalysis section of the book.
 This worked example consisted of 178 characters:

-When deciphered with a Polybius square, the plaintext contains a mistake (based on mis-encoding "E" as "BE" rather than "CE"), but reads:
+When deciphered with a Polybius square, the plaintext of this exercise contains a mistake (based on mis-encoding "E" as "BE" rather than "CE"), but reads: